UniversalAptronym/Locus-Server/donations_list.md

-To-do: Incldue list of open-source projects to support.
+To-do: Include list of open-source projects to support.